linode/docs/docs/migrate-to-linode/disk-images/migrating-a-server-to-your-linode.md

 ### Setting the IP Address

-After the network copy is complete and the files from the existing server have been moved in to the disk images, you'll need to update the existing server's IP address with your Linode's IP address.
+After the network copy is complete and the files from the existing server have been moved in to the disk images, you'll need to update the existing server's IP address and network configuration with your Linode's IP address and network settings.
 Here's how:

 1. On the Linode, which should still be running in rescue mode, enter the following command to change directories: